TeamDevDev/project-development-week-seven-through-sixteen-starter/writing/review.md

 #### Explain one project task that you have undertaken and that illustrates the distinction between programming and software engineering

-TODO: Please provide a one paragraph response to this question.

-#### Describe one software engineering task that you could not complete before taking the course but can successfully complete now

-TODO: Please provide a one paragraph response to this question.

-#### Knowing what you do now about project development, what advice would you give to yourself at the start of the academic semester?

-TODO: Please provide a one paragraph response to this question.

-### Project Development Reflection

-#### Explain one project task that you have undertaken and that illustrates the distinction between programming and software engineering

 TODO: Please provide a brief one paragraph response to this question.

 #### Describe one software engineering task that you could not complete before taking the course but can successfully complete now